adamskitomasz/cwiczenie1/agenda.md

 # Continuous Deployment with GitHub Actions
 ## Preparing secrets in repository
 ### Show
--
+- Go to GH and show how it looks
 ### Lab
 - labs\lab 4.md
-# Setting up Azure service principal and credentials

 # Preparing Azure Webapp in your subscription
 ### Show: How to set WebApp Service